Your Guide to Planning, Planting, and Growing Acidanthera

-CONTAINERS: Acidanthera corms are slow to get started.
-To make sure they don't get overwhelmed by faster-growing plants, it's best to plant them in pots on their own.
-Plant about a dozen corms per 12” pot.
-To extend the bloom time, consider planting a handful of corms every 2 weeks, starting at the end of April and continuing into early June.
+Containers: Acidanthera corms are slow to get started and can get overwhelmed by faster-growing plants.
+For this reason, it's best to start them in pots on their own.
+Plant about 8 corms per 12” pot.
+To extend the bloom time, plant a handful of corms every 2 weeks, starting at the end of April and continuing into early June.

 Plant large corms 5-6" deep; smaller ones 4" deep.

 For a nice, full look, plant acidanthera bulbs approximately 5" apart (on center) in the garden and 4" apart in containers.

 Acidanthera needs warm, very well drained soil and lots of sun.
 If your soil stays cool through early summer and/or is on the heavy side, consider growing acidanthera in pots rather than in the garden.

 Acidanthera usually grows very slowly during the first half of the season.
 You may not see foliage until late June or early July, but once the bulbs get going, they grow very quickly.

 This plant’s flowers are borne in clusters on slender stems.
 The stems rise from the base of the plant and blend in perfectly with the foliage, so you may not notice the buds until the flowers begin to open.

 Like many other bulbs, acidanthera looks best when the corms are planted in clusters of 6 or more.
 If the corms are planted 5-6" deep, the plants rarely need staking.